-IMAGE COURTESY OF THE ZEITOUN FOUNDATION

-We would love to hear how you are using the Century College Common book.
-If you have any comments or questions, please contact:

-Amanda Olson Chair, Common Book Committee 651.747.4058
+IMAGE COURTESY OF THE ZEITOUN FOUNDATION We would love to hear how you are using the Century College Common book.
+If you have any comments or questions, please contact: Amanda Olson Chair, Common Book Committee 651.747.4058 Opinions Fall 2011 Did the economy help redefine traditional students?

-Opinions

-The Century Times

-Did the economy help redefine traditional students?

-by CHIQUITA M. PLOWMAN staff writer

-When I first started college in 1997, the economy was great, the housing market was at an all time high, and things were stable.
+by CHIQUITA M. PLOWMAN staff writer When I first started college in 1997. the economy was great, the housing market was at an all time high, and things were stable.
 However, I have returned as a working adult in my middle thirties needing a career change.
 The only way to achieve that was to come to school full time.
 Before returning to school here at Century, I worked for a non-profit organization where my job depended on government funding.
 Typically, the demographics at a Community College are younger students in the day and mostly older students at night, but when I came to Century I noticed that I was not the only older student in the day classes.

-As a student I noticed an age difference in the students during the day.
+As a student I noticed an age difference in the students during the dav.
 I see more adult students in class now than I did in 1997.
 It seems more common now to have three or more adult students in my class this time as a day student.
-My observation about this diversity during the day got me to ask "Did the economy help redefine the traditional students?"
+My observation about this diversity during the day got me to ask "Did the economy help redefine the traditional students?'
 Interviewing students here at Century College showed that they all had things in common.
 Most of the students had the same reasons for coming back.
 "I wanted to go back to help my family and further my education," said Miles Cabana.
 An older student, Cabana is very active, has made the honor roll, and is a member of Phi-Theta Kappa.
 Cabana returned to college at 34.
 He is now 37 and ready to graduate this semester.
 "I came back because as a carpenter, the work slowed down."
 With the increased number of adult students here at Century College from 2006 to 2010, there has been an increase in the hiring of teachers.
 Matthew Doeringsfield is a new Biology teacher.
 This is his second year teaching at Century.
 Doeringsfield says with the increase in enrollment he has had extra classes to teach this year.
 Most students that have come back to school have had some college experience in their life.
 The reality is that some students have never had any college in their lives.
 They have always worked jobs and are another example of students entering college life and changing the demographics.

-student life.
+The Century Times sat down with Andy Gammons, Advisor and Marketing Director, to discuss the increase of adult students.
+Gammons works with adult students coming back to school.
+"Since 2009-10 there has been a 40 percent jump due to the economy.'
+Gammons said, "There are a lot of programs available for adults entering student life.
 The Dislocated Worker Program it is operated by the Minnesota Workforce Center.
 If you're a worker who has been laid off (or notified that a layoff is coming) through no fault of your own, the work force program offers services at no cost that focus on preparing you to find a suitable new job."
 TCT: Who is considered an adult student?

-A: Anyone over 25

-TCT: What are some of the challenges that most adult student being gone face in the new technology world?
+A: Anyone over 25 TCT: What are some of the challenges that most adult student being gone face in the new technology world?